niiknow/niilearn/README.md

     - Gender
     - etc....

 * This API also allow for continous training of your data.
-The more you train of your model with good data, the better the quality of the result.
+This will help improve the output quality as you train your model overtime.

 * A completely independent microservice (with docker) for running Saas style Machine Learning API like Monkey Learn.
 You can also mount docker volume '/app/data' for data persistence.